sn0wyQ/MMMX/README.md

 Clone project from repository.
 Build project with Cmake on MINGW, QMINGW or Clang, link it with QT.

 Run MMMX-Server.
 By default, the game server will be running on localhost:1337.
-After you need to run MMMX-Client with -local flag to connect to localhost, otherwise client will try to connect to global server in Moscow.
+Then run MMMX-Client with -local flag to connect to localhost, otherwise client will try to connect to global server in Moscow.

 ### Master branch build status
 [![Build Status](https://github.com/sn0wyQ/MMMX/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/sn0wyQ/MMMX/actions/workflows/ci.yml)

 ## Running the codding style tests

-Github Actions use
+Github Actions in use
 - cppcheck - static code analysis
 - cpplint - static code analysis
 - cmake - building project